 Links on Android Authority may earn us a commission.
 Learn more.

-How to reuse your old phone as a sim racing dashboard
+How to use a phone as a sim racing dashboard

-With sim racing enthusiasts and real-life racing fans potentially being stuck indoors for weeks or even months to come, here’s a great way to breathe life into an old phone as a functional simulator accessory.
+With the number of sim racing enthusiasts and real-life racing fans increasing, here’s a great way to breathe life into an old phone as a functional simulator accessory.
 If you have even a passing interest in motorsport, this might be a great way to get your racing “fix.”

-Today, we’re going to be using a Windows-based sim racing software called SimHub to help turn our old smartphone into a functional part of a sim racing setup.
+Today, we’re going to be using a Windows-based sim racing software called SimHub to help turn an old smartphone into a functional part of a sim racing setup.

 What is SimHub?